qnkhuat/learn/rustos/NOTE.md

 We'll use the port-mapped I/O to to exit the QEMU by writing a value to its port

-# Chapter 4 - Testing
+# Post 4 - Testing
 After running test inside our OS, we need a way to communicate the results back to our machine.

 One way is to create a TCP network interface, but this is complicated.
 Instead we are going to use serial port - an old interface standard.